flatcar-archive/flatcar-docs/docs/provisioning/ignition/specification.md

 weight: 30
 ---

-Ignition uses a JSON format that is specified in several versions.
-The traditional specification version 2 was used in CoreOS Container Linux and is also used in Flatcar Container Linux.
-The new specification version 3 has breaking changes and is used in Fedora CoreOS but also soon available in Flatcar Container Linux.
-The high-level Container Linux Config YAML format specification can be found [here][ct-config].

-[ct-config]: ../config-transpiler/configuration
+Ignition uses a JSON format that is specified in several major versions: v1, v2 and v3 (which itself has minor versions like `2.3.0`).
+While v1 and v2 are still supported in Flatcar Container Linux, from version 3185.0.0, it's recommended to write new configuration with v3.

 ## Ignition v3